ua-snap/rasdaman-ingest/README.md

 wget "http://localhost:8080/rasdaman/ows?SERVICE=WCS&VERSION=2.0.1&REQUEST=DeleteCoverage&COVERAGEID=relative_vegetation_change_future"
 ```

+You may also need to delete a `collection` that was left behind by a failed ingest.
+If your ingest is not working, try deleting the collection as well.
+If there is no collection found, that's OK.
-This can also be done using `rasql`, e.g.
+This is done using `rasql`, e.g.

 ```
 sudo rasql -q "drop collection test_iem_gipl_magt_alt_4km" --user rasadmin --passwd <pw>